 If the exotics are not really for you and you would prefer to stick to head-to-head betting, why not try a parlay bet?
 This involves increasing your odds by placing wagers on two or more games at the same time.
 While parlay bets can be undertaken using a combination of any of the above lines across multiple games, the most simple and effective option is a parlay of 2-way head-to-head bets.

-For example, if the handicap for South Africa against Argentina is at -8.5, and Argentina go in to half time with an eight point lead, the live handicap may shorten to around -1.5.
-While South Africa are down, they were originally favoured by the sportsbook to win by approximately eight points and would still be a good chance of doing so, however if you were to put a bet on now you would only need them to win by two points.
+For example, if the handicap for South Africa against Argentina is at -8.5, and Argentina go into half time with an eight-point lead, the live handicap may shorten to around -1.5.
+While South Africa is down, they were originally favoured by the sportsbook to win by approximately eight points and would still be a good chance of doing so, however, if you were to put a bet on now you would only need them to win by two points.